CodeDoctorDE/evervent/README.md

-# jakeson
+# evervent
-Main docs for jakeson
+Main docs for evervent